 But eat the leaves of spinach and throw away the stalks!

-The benefits of spinach are legion, especially it is rich source of magnesium for the heart; I am not exaggerating when I say we enjoy it at least 300 days in the year in one form or another.
+The benefits of spinach are legion, especially it is a rich source of magnesium for the heart; I am not exaggerating when I say we enjoy it at least 300 days in the year in one form or another.

-Researchers at the Kentucky Medical Centre after following forty-three thousand men found that those who ate plenty of food high in magnesium had over thirty percent less gall stones.
+Researchers at the Kentucky Medical Centre after following forty-three thousand men found that those who ate plenty of food high in magnesium had thirty percent less gall stones.

 What is more, eating foods that contain magnesium was more effective than taking if from supplements; probably because of the fibre containing the element.